joshuadotbio/mercedsymphony.org/_pages/donate.md

 Thank you for supporting the Merced Symphony.
 Without the generous support of many individuals, foundations, and corporations, the Symphony’s artistic and educational programs would not be possible.

-<p><a class="button" href="/assets/documents/Donation Cards.pdf">Download Donation Card</a></p>
+To make an online donation through PayPal with a credit or debit card, please click the button below.

+<p class="text-centered"><a class="button" href="https://www.paypal.com/biz/fund?id=DE3EPYCLG97FN">Donate with Paypal</a></p>

+---

+Alternatively, you may send a donation by check using our downloadable <a href="/assets/documents/Donation Cards.pdf">donation card</a>.
 Please enclose your check with the donation card and mail it to the address below.

 Merced Symphony Association<br />
 PO Box 894<br />